splekhanov/Air-Notes/README.md

-# Lemon Notes App
+# Air Notes App
-**Lemon Notes** is a light note 📝 Android application built to describe the use of Modern Android development tools.
+**Air Notes** is a light note 📝 Android application built to describe the use of Modern Android development tools.

 ## Build With 🛠
 - Kotlin